spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

        .. math:: | image\_input - image\_median | > SNR * input\_err

-   * Add user-specified background value to the median image to match the original background levels of the input mosaic.
+   * Add a user-specified background value to the median image to match the original background levels of the input mosaic.
 This is controlled by the ``backg`` parameter.
    * Compute the spatial derivative of the blotted median images by computing the absolute value of the difference between each pixel and its four surrounding neighbors, recording the largest